SIMPLE: Simple Intensity Map Producer for Line Emission: Power spectrum modeling

-where the (second) shot noise term only contains galaxies that contribute to the galaxy catalog and the intensity map, i.e., only detected galaxies with non-zero luminosity in the target line, denoted in the expression as $\mathcal{G_\mathrm{g}} \cap \mathcal{G_I}$.
+where the (second) shot-noise term only contains galaxies that contribute to the galaxy catalog and the intensity map, i.e., only detected galaxies with nonzero luminosity in the target line, denoted in the expression as $\mathcal{G_\mathrm{g}} \cap \mathcal{G_I}$.

-We define the weighted Fourier transform as $\widetilde{\delta I}(\mathbf{k}) = \int \mathrm{d}^3\mathbf{x}\, w_I(\mathbf{x}) \delta I(\mathbf{x}) e^{i\mathbf{k}\cdot\mathbf{x}}$ with a dimensionless weight $w_I(\mathbf{x})$, which can represent a survey footprint.\footnote{\citet{blake:2019} follow a similar approach but use weights in units of (intensity)$^{-1}$.} We define the estimator for the intensity power spectrum
+We define the weighted Fourier transform as $\widetilde{\delta I}(\mathbf{k}) = \int \mathrm{d}^3\mathbf{x}\, w_I(\mathbf{x}) \delta I(\mathbf{x}) e^{i\mathbf{k}\cdot\mathbf{x}}$ with a dimensionless weight $w_I(\mathbf{x})$, which can represent a survey footprint.\footnote{\citet{blake:2019} follow a similar approach, but use weights in units of (intensity)$^{-1}$.} We define the estimator for the intensity power spectrum,

 where $V_{\rm box}$ is the volume of a cuboid enclosing the survey used to compute the Fourier transform, so that $\hat{P}_{II}(\mathbf{k})$ has the dimension of volume times intensity squared.
 We find that